MarcMcIntosh/logfind/README.md

 CHANGELOG
 [x] It should error if no search strings are provide.
+[x] It should search test for the occurance of a word.
+[ ] If it finds the word it should print out the string.
-[x] Throws error if it connot find configuration file [x] It should open a file in the current directory named .logfind [ ] core functionality is to search one string for an other.
+[ ] Throws error if it connot find configuration file [ ] It should open a file in the current directory named .logfind [ ] core functionality is to search one string for an other.

 TODO